tensorflow/tfjs/tfjs-react-native/README.md

 ## Setting up a React Native app with tfjs-react-native

-These instructions assume that you are generally familiar with [react native](https://facebook.github.io/react-native/) developement.
+These instructions **assume that you are generally familiar with [react native](https://facebook.github.io/react-native/) developement**.
 This library has only been tested with React Native 0.58.X & 0.59.X.
 React Native 0.60 is not supported.

 ### Step 1.
 Create your react native app.